What is a Repeat Prescription?

 Ordering a Repeat Prescription

-Ordering your prescription can be done in a variety of ways, either face to face, via email or online via the link at the top of this page.
+Ordering your prescription can be done in a variety of ways, either face to face, via email, through your pharmacy or online via the link at the top of this page.
 First time users to the online system will need a unique user name and password which can be given by reception or emailed to you on request.

 Please note, only medication that is prescribed by the GP or clinician as repeat medication is available to order.
 If you require something that is not available please contact us via email ([email protected]).